East of the 100th Meridian

 A NOTE ON NOMENCLATURE

-Genera and species names are Latinized and so the words have genders (masculine, neuter or feminine, as in all Romance Languages).
+Gender Agreement - Genera and species names are Latinized and so the words have genders (masculine, neuter or feminine, as in all Romance Languages).
 By the rules of nomenclature, the gender of the genus and species must agree in certain cases.
 Thus, the ending of a species epithet (the second part of a species' name) can shift gender when species are moved between genera.
-So if you don't see the name you're looking for, (e.g., Tibicen pruinosa, species epithet feminine), look for an alternative ending (pruinosus, which agrees with the masculine Tibicen).
-Similarly, a species may be located under a different genus name than expected – Melampsalta calliope, for example, is currently Cicadetta calliope.
-We have included widely-recognized older names when possible so searching on them within the page may be useful.
+So if you don't see the name you're looking for, (e.g., Neotibicen pruinosa, species epithet feminine), look for an alternative ending (pruinosus, which agrees with the masculine Neotibicen).
+Similarly, a species may be located under a different genus name than expected – Melampsalta calliope, for example, is currently Cicadettana calliope.
+We have included widely-recognized older names in a few cases so searching on them within the page may be useful.

 A CALL FOR DISTRIBUTION INFORMATION

 One purpose of this website is to increase awareness of the different species and their approximate distributions in order to generate new data.
-We are interested to hear about significant range extensions as long as they are backed up with a well-documented specimen (with accurate locality, date, and collector information) or recording.
+We are interested to hear about significant range extensions if they are backed up with a well-documented specimen (with accurate locality, date, and collector information) or recording.
 Even a cell-phone recording of a cicada can be sufficient to identify a species.
-Again, detailed information on collecting localities for each of the species is available using the online database at Cicada Central.
+Again, detailed information for each of the species is available using the research paper at this link.

 SUBFAMILY